Data4Democracy/immigration-connect/champion-system/README.md

 See the [conceptual system diagram](elected-hotline.pdf) provided by the NILC for more details.

-## Hackathon
+## Technical Plan

-See the [Hackathon Guide](HACKATHON.md) for goals for the system and description of problems to be solved.
+See the [Project Plan Description](PROJECT.md) for goals for the system and description of problems to be solved.

 ## Project Description